Are you tired of losing your bets? Do

 you can join the other side and take bets.
 This could mean more winning,

-money in your pocket, and an enjoyable form of business.
+money in your pocket and an enjoyable form of business.
 Yet, becoming a

 bookie is not an inborn skill.

-You need to learn the steps of
+You need to learn the steps to

 guide, we take you through the process of becoming a bookie.